 Mitragyna speciosa is a tree that comes from Southeast Asia and is commonly known as Kratom.
-It has recently been gaining popularity in the West, with some people claiming its leaves have important health benefits.
+Some people claim that there are health benefits of Kratom tea, though more research is necessary.

 Although scientific research is lacking, there appears to be some evidence to support these claims, as well as numerous risks that come with the consumption of Kratom tea.

 Keep reading to learn more about Kratom, including its benefits and risks, as well as some alternatives.

 People have used Kratom in Southeast Asia for at least 150 years.
 Traditionally, workers would chew on the leaves for its stimulant effect.
 People would also brew kratom leaves into a tea, in order to relax and relieve pain.

 To this day, Southeast Asian people still use Kratom for its stimulant and pain-relieving effects.
 Southeast Asian people also use Kratom: